310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/minitalk/midori_2.md

 #### <div mt="rare"></div> 3/3

 {% note narration %}
-**Note:** The 3/3 part is on Tanbata Festival day, unlike the 1/3 and 2/3 parts.
+**Note:** The 3/3 part is on the day of Tanabata Festival, unlike the 1/3 and 2/3 parts.
 {% endnote %}

-{% img /img/es/eventstory/orihimeandhikoboshi/minitalk_midori1_3.jpg %}
+{% img /img/es/eventstory/orihimeandhikoboshi/minitalk_midori2_3.jpg %}

 {% bubble Midori sigh5 %}
 Ughh… Did that guy really get sick…?
 He's as energetic as ever…